Smooth endoplasmic reticulum

 The smooth endoplasmic reticulum is the major site for lipid synthesis, particularly at the membrane contact sites (MCS).
 MCS are areas where ER membranes make close contact with other cytoplasmic organelles, such as Golgi apparatus, mitochondria, lysosomes, peroxisomes, endosomes, chloroplasts, and plasma membrane, and allow the transfer of substances.

-The Endoplasmic reticulum (ER)‐localized enzymes present in these sites of sER are responsible for the synthesis of the vast majority of cellular lipids.
+The endoplasmic reticulum (ER)‐localized enzymes present in these sites of sER are responsible for the synthesis of the vast majority of cellular lipids.
 The sER, therefore, has a major role to play in the balancing of different categories and classes of lipids and thereby influencing the cellular lipid biomass.
 These ER‐localized enzymes present in sER are initiated by signals from outside and inside the cell.
 The cellular lipids synthesized by the sER provide the cell with membrane lipids essential for the growth and differentiation‐based changes in morphology and structure of the cell.
 They also help to maintain the membrane homeostasis across the cell.

-Membrane-contact site between ER and mitochondria is involved with the synthesis of phospholipids.
+The membrane-contact site between ER and mitochondria is involved with the synthesis of phospholipids.
 Phospholipids primarily create barriers in cellular membranes to protect the cell and the organelles.
 They are also involved in the regulation of cellular processes related to growth, immune surveillance, and synaptic transmission.
 Phospholipids also play a major role in the nonvesicular lipid transportation between the ER and other organelles.

 Ceramides are a family of waxy lipids that play a key role as a structural element of the cell.
 They are also crucial in cellular signaling, cell cycle, cell senescence, cell migration, and adhesion.
 Ceramides are synthesized in the sER.
 They are transported from sER to Golgi as a component of the transport vesicle membrane.